avalonmediasystem/avalon-iiif-player/README.md

 You can fork this repository to host your own IIIF Player.

-First fork this repository, then edit the HTML pages and upload your own manifests in the `dist` folder.
+First fork this repository, then edit the HTML pages and upload your own manifests in the `build` folder.

 Commit the changes and then push.